 Prior to coming to Cedarville, Mark served as a telecommunications manager and a licensed electrical journeyman in Pennsylvania.
 Mark brings a high level of experience in project management, electrical work, telecommunications, and customer service to the university.

-Gary inspects, repairs, and installs high- and low-voltage electrical systems, as well as maintains the campus electrical cable plant and backup generators.
-Gary also services all electrical cooking equipment in the cafeteria and helps maintain the energy management plant.
+Gary & Gary inspect, repair, and install high- and low-voltage electrical systems, as well as maintain the campus electrical cable plant and backup generators.
+They also service all electrical cooking equipment in the cafeteria and helps maintain the energy management plant.